Briercrest College and Seminary: Student life

-The last of the war-building dormitories, known most recently as Gable Heights, was demolished in summer 2005.

-The college explicitly bans the consumption of alcohol and tobacco by its students (both on and off campus) as well as using profanity, watching pornography, or cross-dressing.
+The college bans the consumption of alcohol and tobacco by its students (both on and off campus) as well as using profanity, watching pornography, or cross-dressing.
 Social dancing is also not permitted except at college-sponsored events.
 The college also prohibits students from engaging in premarital sex or engaging in homosexuality.
 The school mandates attendance at daily chapel services and other events.
 These and other expectations are outlined in the Student Responsibilities and Expectations manual.

 Campus/community radio station CJOS-FM was based at and funded by the college.
 It was launched in 1995 and ceased broadcasting and relinquished its license in 2006.

 Facilities

 The campus landmark is the 2,000-seat Hildebrand Chapel.
 Facilities also include a 25000 sqft library, nine student dormitories, a 42-room inn, a modern dining hall, a double-court gymnasium, a hockey arena, tennis courts, numerous sports fields, and a recording studio.

 During the year of 2020-21, the gas station/coffee shop formerly known as "The Point", was acquired by new ownership and underwent renovations to open as "The Beacon".
 This newly renovated facility consists of a Husky gas station, Subway, and Coffee Shop while also having space for students and townsfolk to come to view acactv streams of the school's various sports teams or purchase athletics apparel to show support.

 As of September 2021, the campus features a brand new Athletics facility.
 This is the Can West Performance Center that consists of; artificial turf, various workout equipment, a film room, and an athletic therapy room.